Methodology & Sources

 What’s included — and what isn’t

-To keep comparisons meaningful, we apply clear boundaries around what data feeds into our analysis.
+To keep comparisons meaningful, we apply fairly clear boundaries around what feeds into our analysis.
+The aim is not to make the market look simpler than it is, but to avoid distorting it with poor or misleading inputs.

-- Included: active and recently sold homes within Benahavís municipality and immediately adjacent golf-led areas such as Atalaya, La Alquería, La Quinta, Los Arqueros and Los Flamingos.
+In general, we focus on active and recently sold homes within Benahavís municipality and the immediately connected golf- and lifestyle-led areas that buyers commonly cross-shop, including Atalaya, La Alquería, La Quinta, Los Arqueros and Los Flamingos.

 How to read our indicators